India Hit Back To Dominate Day Two

 India mounted an impressive fightback to close day two of the first Test against the West Indies 164 runs ahead and looking in control of the match.

-They had been dismissed on day one for 246 but hit back to bowl the West Indies out for 172 and then reached stumps on 91 for three in their second innings.
+They had been dismissed on for 246 but hit back to bowl the West Indies out for 172 and then reached stumps on 91 for three in their second innings.

 The day began with India striking early when Ramnaresh Sarwan was trapped in front offering no stroke to Ishant Sharma for three but some solid accumulation mixed with dashing strokeplay from Adrian Barath (64) and Darren Bravo (18) put the West Indies in a better position.